 I regard Seneca’s prescription as almost impossible to fulfil because of the high level of energy it requires.
 I wonder how many individuals have the energy and motivation to seek the golden mean between severity and leniency, year after year, so that they can live without regret.

 Seneca’s historical examples of clemency are unconvincing.
-I find it particularly disingenuous that Seneca is categorising Alexander the Great (356-323 BC) as merciful.
-Those familiar with Alexander’s biography tend to view his clemency as a tool for building his power and consolidating his conquests.
+I find the examples in his essay “On Anger” more relevant, in particular Alexander the Great (356-323 BC).
+Those familiar with Alexander’s ruthlessness know that, when he ever showed clemency, it was just meant as a tool for building his power and consolidating his conquests.

 Why does Seneca’s prescription prove so difficult to put into practice?
 Because it regards leniency and severity as isolated, self-standing virtues that need constant calibration.

-Seneca did not realize that leniency and severity mean little if they are not placed in a wider context, namely, in the context of the pursuit of happiness.
+Seneca did not realise that leniency and severity mean little if they are not placed in a wider context, namely, in the context of the pursuit of happiness.
+In contrast, in the 73rd and 75th Letters to Lucilius, Seneca praises the Roman philosophers Euphrates and Demetrius, whom he had personally met.
+Seneca commends them for their humility and serenity.

-With their unkempt beard and rough tunic, they emulate the looks of Socrates, but it was just for the show.
-It was all devoid of philosophical depth.
+With their unkempt beard and rough tunic, they emulate the looks of Socrates because they had modelled their ideas after him.
+Their attire was reflecting their philosophical views.

-Still today, people engage in virtue signalling to show how great they are.
-It’s their attempt to live without regret and attain happiness.
-Seneca prognosticated that their attempt would fail, and on my side, I share his low opinion of virtue signalling.
+Euphrates and Demetrius pursued truth, unlike people who engage in virtue signalling to show how great they are.
+They want to live without regret and attain happiness, but Seneca prognosticated that their attempt would fail.
+I fully agree with Seneca and share his low opinion of virtue signalling.

-However, Seneca should have explained more clearly why humans cannot attain peace of mind through virtue signalling.
+I wonder if Seneca could have explained more clearly why humans cannot attain peace of mind through virtue signalling.
 His prescription for happiness should have been more precise, so that we know what to do and why in every situation.

 Living without regret requires a rational assessment of past errors, extracting lessons for the future, and putting them into practice.
 Only this perspective enables us to decide when to go for leniency, severity, or give external signs of our convictions.

-In the 38th Letter to Lucilius, Seneca meandered around the subject of happiness, sometimes telling readers to go north, other times south.
+In the 73rd and 75th Letters to Lucilius, Seneca meandered around the subject of happiness, sometimes telling readers to go north, other times south.
 I find his lack of clarity puzzling.

 In the 50th Letter to Lucilius, Seneca embraces a more solid strategy for living without regrets and achieving happiness.
 His focus is on anger, as the primary negative emotion, but arrives at conclusions that apply equally to guilt, poor self-confidence, and preoccupations.